LattePandaTeam/Docs/content/alpha_edition/touch_and_display.md

 * Official eDP display for LattePanda Alpha and Delta.

 !!! warning
-    The MIPI display design for the LattePanda 1st genernation is not compatible with the eDP display connectors designed for the Alpha and Delta.
+    The MIPI display design for the LattePanda 1st generation is not compatible with the eDP display connectors designed for the Alpha and Delta.
 This compatibility issue is caused by the different CPU architectures and positioning of circuit elements.

 ### Installation Steps